Markovian Nash equilibrium in financial markets with asymmetric information and related forward-backward systems: Construction of the equilibrium

-under $\cF^M$. \end{theorem} \begin{proof} We will first show that there exists a unique weak solution to (\ref{eq:sdeY}) on $[0,T]$ for any $T<1$.
-Then, Proposition IX.3.2 in \cite{ry} will imply the uniqueness of strong solutions since if $Y^1$ and $Y^2$ are two strong solutions, then $Y^1-Y^2$ satisfies
+\begin{pf} We will first show that there exists a unique weak solution to (\ref {eq:sdeY}) on $[0,T]$ for any $T<1$.
+Then Proposition IX.3.2 in \cite {ry} will imply the uniqueness of strong solutions since if $Y^1$ and $Y^2$ are two strong solutions, then $Y^1-Y^2$ satisfies

 for some deterministic function $b$ and, therefore, its local time process at level $0$ is identically $0$.
-The strong uniqueness combined with a weak solution will lead to the existence of a unique strong solution by a result due to Yamada and Watanabe (see Corollary 5.3.23 in \cite{ks}).
-To show the existence of a weak solution fix $T<1$ and let $N_t:=p(t,\zeta_t; 1, H^{-1}(1,v))$ for $t \leq T$ where $v \in \bbR$ and $\zeta$ is the unique strong solution of
+The strong uniqueness combined with a weak solution will lead to the existence of a unique strong solution by a result due to Yamada and Watanabe (see Corollary~5.3.23 in \cite{ks}).
+To show the existence of a weak solution, fix $T<1$ and let $N_t:=p(t,\zeta_t; 1, H^{-1}(1,v))$ for $t \leq T$ where $v \in \bbR $ and $\zeta$ is the unique strong solution of

-on $[0,1]$ under a probability measure $\tilde{\bbP}$, where $\beta$ is a $\tilde{\bbP}$-Brownian motion as established in Theorem \ref{th:fp}.
+on $[0,1]$ under a probability measure $\tilde{\bbP}$, where $\beta$ is a $\tilde{\bbP}$-Brownian motion as established in Theorem~\ref{th:fp}.
 The same theorem also gives $p$ as the transition density of $\zeta$.
-Then, $(N_t)_{t \in [0,T]}$ is a strictly positive and bounded martingale with respect to the natural filtration of $\zeta$ as a consequence of Ito formula and the estimates on $p$ obtained in (\ref{eq:ryzbd}).
-Thus, $\frac{N_T}{N_0}$ has expectation $1$ under $\tilde{\bbP}$ and defines an equivalent change of measure on the $\sigma$-algebra $\cF^{\zeta}_T$.
+Then $(N_t)_{t \in[0,T]}$ is a strictly positive and bounded martingale with respect to the natural filtration of $\zeta$ as a consequence of It\^{o} formula and the estimates on $p$ obtained in (\ref {eq:ryzbd}).
+Thus, $\frac{N_T}{N_0}$ has expectation $1$ under $\tilde {\bbP}$ and defines an equivalent change of measure on the $\sigma $-algebra $\cF^{\zeta}_T$.
 Since

 then it follows from Girsanov's theorem that under the new measure, $\bbQ^T$,